-Why I Use Large Format View Cameras in the 21st Century
+20+ Reasons Why I Use Large Format Film in the Digital 21st Century

 I am often asked about why I would go to all the trouble of lugging around "that huge camera" when digital has taken over the world and it is so much easier?
 My response: "Really?
 I wasn't aware of that takeover and I didn't know that easy had anything to do with creating emotionally evocative and impactful photography."

-Core Reasons Why I Use Large Format Photography in the 21st Century
+Core Reasons Why I Use Large Format Film in the 21st Century

 I posted the article on various Facebook groups, Twitter and Linkedin and I have included below some of the reasons that I thought was awesome!